 What fits in a square.
 The key to this method is knowing what fits in the squares.
-This is shown in "What will go in a square?" on the next page.
+This is shown in "What will go in a square?" below.
 Keep your sketching within those guidelines and you can be sure that your ideas will work when drawn to scale.